Cypan-Bahamut/healboard/README.md

 -- Known issues --

-No reporting functionality and healing doesn't parse correctly for the Monberaux trust.
+No reporting functionality and healing doesn't parse correctly for the Monberaux trust and I never got around to including dread spikes.